morethemesbaby/log-lolla/README.txt

 === Log Lolla ===
-Contributors: the Mo' Themes Baby team
+Contributors: The More Themes Baby team
 Requires at least: WordPress 4.7
 Tested up to: WordPress 5.0-trunk
 Version: 1.0